Work! - New horizons for historical fabrics, #2 – 2020

 To what extent are you going to deal with the history of the GDR?

 We’ve always been interested in the moments in history when a door opened that was closed again shortly afterwards.
 Journalist Klaus Taubert witnessed Walter Ulbricht’s proposals for a more effective national economy, including educational reform, technical innovation and comprehensive computerization, at the “Ostseewoche” (Baltic Sea Week) in Rostock in 1970.
 Taubert’s article was prevented at the time and shortly afterwards it was announced that Ulbricht would hand over power to Honecker, who buried these radical plans.
 What challenges were there in your work process?
 To develop a piece without physical contact – that fits the theme.
 We spent weeks on an immense effort to get all the seniors* fit with video for rehearsals via video conferencing.
 Our employees* spent hours on the phone with some of them to help install the software remotely.
-In order to make the individual interviews in a higher quality, we
+In order to capture the individual interviews in a higher quality, we sent our camcorder to Schwedt by courier.
+The interviewees then set it up themselves with the help of our remote instructions.
+That was really exciting, because it also has a social component, equipping people with technology and know-how who would otherwise not participate in this form of communication – a departure for “new horizons”.

 The theme festival ARBEIT! does not treat the concept of industrial culture as a retrospective, but rather builds a thematic bridge between industrialization and transformation processes up to today’s post-industrial society with its digital working and living world – with a special focus on Saxony and East Germany.